Rihanna's Latest Instagram Post May Explain Those Pictures Of Her Arguing With Hassan Jameel

 Many fans had the same interpretation we did, commenting things like "Mystery solved lmao" and "Oh, so that's what they were arguing about."

-Leave it to a queen to effortlessly squash rumors with a simple meme.
+Leave it to a queen to effortlessly squash rumours with a simple meme.
 Now can Rihanna please explain to me what's going on with soccer?

 Advertisement